solid-contrib/information/solid-event-guidance.md

 One format is to invite local entrepreneurs and developers to pitch an idea for a Solid app or Pod Provider.
 You can also invite investors to pitch why their funds are appropriate for Solid values.

 ## Hackthons
 Hackathons are great for passing on knowledge between those who are familiar with Solid to those who are learning.
 It is useful to have a concrete target for your hackathon that you can work towards together.
-There is a collection of eduational materials available at [Solid Teaching Materials](solid-teaching-materials.md).
+There is a collection of eduational materials available at [Solid Teaching Materials](solid-resources.md).

 ## Under the tree Solid philosophy
 Sometimes it is useful to talk about the core values that define the Solid design.
 Value based conversations can be an excellent route to moving these conversations forward.
 It can be useful to define a theme or opening question.
 One way to focus the conversation is to set it up as a debate panel with multiple teams defending a specific perspective.
 Allocating people to defend perspectives they do not neccesarily agree with is a good way to open the mind and expand the debate.
+You can find slides and videos from previous talks on Solid in [Solid Resources](solid-resources.md)

 # Logistics